Months After Its Governor Floated the Idea, Nebraska Introduces Bill to Ban Cultivated Meat

 Despite Ron DeSantis’ Florida being sued for banning cultivated meat, his Nebraskan counterpart remains unfazed, initiating a “a full-blown attack on lab-grown meats and fake meat”.

-Those are governor Jim Pillen’s words, after signing an executive order putting several restrictions on cultivated meat, and has announced his intention to ban these products in the next legislative session in 2025.
+Those were governor Jim Pillen’s words in August, after signing an executive order putting several restrictions on cultivated meat, and announcing his intention to ban these products in this year’s legislative session.

 And he took a jibe at Bill Gates, who has invested in a number of alternative protein companies, including California’s Upside Foods, the plaintiff in the lawsuit against Florida.
 “There’s a guy that made some money in building computers.
 He needs to stay in the computer space and knock this stuff off thinking that he’s going to promote lab-grown meat.
 He’s lost his brains,” said Pillen.

 “We’re being proactive and making sure that silly things aren’t happening, because they are happening on the coasts,” Pillen added.
-Until a few months ago, two restaurants – one on each coast – were serving cultivated meat, after Upside Foods and fellow Californian startup Eat Just received approval from the USDA and FDA.
+Last year, two restaurants – one on each coast – were serving cultivated meat, after Upside Foods and fellow Californian startup Eat Just received approval from the USDA and FDA.

 The governor, whose family owns a major pork farm in the state, was very forceful in his wording.
 “If there are Nebraskans that want to buy lab-grown meat, good for them.
 They’re just not going to do it in Nebraska,” he said.

-Nebraska Secretary of State Bob Evnen received and signed the executive order yesterday, which means it is now in effect.
+Nebraska Secretary of State Bob Evnen received and signed the executive order in August, officially putting it into effect.
+And now, DeKay has followed through on the intention to outlaw cultivated meat.

 How Nebraska’s executive order stifles cultivated meat